The Sealed Knot

 The most important method by which the Society achieves its aims is through the performance of Battle re-enactments at different sites throughout the Country.
 These are called “Musters”.
 They are performed wherever possible on actual Civil War Battle Fields and normally take place at weekends during the “campaigning season”, i.e. between March and October.

-Details of the arrangements for the Muster will have been published in the Society Newsletter the “Orders of the Daye” and the organiser will have laid on a camp site, supply of drinking water and toilet facilities.Often there will also be additional facilities such as Beer Tents and Caterers and
+Details of the arrangements for the Muster will have been published in the Society Newsletter the “Orders of the Daye” and the organiser will have laid on a camp site, supply of drinking water and toilet facilities.Often there will also be additional facilities such as Beer Tents and Caterers and there may also be camp fires and Ceilidhs arranged.

 Naturally the Sealed Knot have been associated with Holly Holy Day from the outset, and the event remains the most longstanding fixture on the Society’s calendar.
 Many members will travel long distances to attend this popular re-enactment.